Chapter 1: Color Management

 These “linear” options have confused me for a very long time.

-After a couple of e-mails following the release of my website, I thought it would be worth mentioning that working in scene-linear does not give you magically access to infinite color ranges.
+I think it is worth mentioning that working in scene-linear does not give you magically access to infinite color ranges.
 You still have to take in account the primaries (or gamut) you are working in.

 Display-linear confusion